MystenLabs/sui/doc/src/learn/sui-compared.md

 title: How Sui Differs from Other Blockchains
 ---

 This page summarizes how Sui compares with existing blockchains and is intended for potential adopters of Sui to decide whether it fits their use cases.
+Here are Sui's key features:

+* Causal order vs total order (enables massively parallel execution)
+* [Sui's variant of Move](../build/move.md) and its object-centric data model (enables composable objects/NFTs)
+* Easier developer experience with the blockchain-oriented [Move programming language](https://github.com/MystenLabs/awesome-move)

 ## Traditional blockchains